 Malaysian People Are Polite And Respectful

-Talking about the locals in Malaysia they are generally respectful and polite.
+Talking to the locals in Malaysia they are generally respectful and polite.
 They are more than happy to help any tourists they meet.
 Many return tourists visit Malaysia because the people are friendly.

 And they also speak English.
 Remember that Malay is the main language in Malaysia.